minorisa/dochelp/README.rst

 * The **odoo-doc** repository in GitHub, containing the source files for the core modules of Odoo.
 * All rst files in the non-core installed modules that matches the pattern ``doc\<language>\*.rst``.

 The non-core files should follow the inheritance guidelines specified in the ``sphinxcontrib.inheritance``.
+Yes.

 Credits
 ^^^^^^^